PouchyCorp/UTCobsi/LA14/The Law, The Church and the Constitution.md

 They need to be **Anglican**
 Governor of the Church of England
 Head of State

+Technically, the English State is not secular (officially anglican), but in practice, it is secular.
 ## elizabeth II
 ideal british monarch
 house of windsor